letsencrypt/website/content/en/docs/integration-guide.md

 experience than a web server that refuses or drops port 80 connections, and provides the same level of security.

-For the "dns-01" ACME challenge, you need to allow inbound port 53 traffic (TCP and UDP) to your DNS server.
+For all challenges, you need to allow inbound port 53 traffic (TCP and UDP) to your authoritative DNS servers.

 # Supported Key Algorithms